 The Bird Study Book by T. Gilbert Pearson

-A book by a former secretary of the Audubon Societies written for the beginning student of ornithology.
+A free, public domain title by a former secretary of the Audubon Societies written for the beginning student of ornithology.
 Includes details of field observation, information on bird nesting habits, bird behavior, and how to keep a bird notebook with sample page.
-Free and in the public domain.

 How to Draw Birds by Raymond Sheppard